-- Changing TE tunnel metric influences only the tunnel headend.
+Changing TE tunnel metric influences only the tunnel headend.
 Other routers don't know about the change, unless the change is explicitly advertised.

-- Several mechanisms:

-- Autoroute

-- ✓ Absolute

-- Relative

-- How does it work?
+• How does it work?

 - Example

-- Key: metrics are changed after SPF run is complete.
+- ✓ Key: metrics are changed after SPF run is complete.

 - Example

 - Changing the tunnel metric doesn't influence what routes are installed through the tunnel, only the cost to get to those routes.

-- It may not work as expected.
+- But it may not work as expected.
 Example